Can Passengers Get Compensation for Drunk Driving Accidents?

 Can the Passenger of a Drunk Driving Accident Sue in Michigan?

 Accident laws in Michigan are complex, but yes, as a passenger, you may be able to sue the drunk driver who caused your accident and is responsible for your injuries.
-Responsible parties aside from the drunk driver may include the owner of the vehicle, employer of the driver (e.g., you are in a taxi where the driver had been drinking), or bar/other entity under dram shop law.
+Responsible parties aside from the drunk driver may include the vehicle’s owner, the driver’s employer (e.g., you are in a taxi where the driver had been drinking), or a bar/other entity under Dram Shop Law.
 Damages you can potentially sue for include:

 - Pain and suffering